 I popped up the focal panel with 3D foam tape and added my usual finishing touches: black glaze pen on the eyes and dots of the ladybugs, clear shimmer on the wings of the butterflies and glossy accents on the belt an flower centres.
 Isn’t it cute?

 There are more amazing projects today over on the Therm O Web blog so pop over there for more inspiration!

-I hope you enjoyed today’s inspiration and will pop in again soon for more!
+I hope you like my card today and will pop in again soon for more inspiration.
+Stay safe!